Work with documents

 However, for regular fields, the projection must either include or exclude those fields.

-The projection can’t include a mix of included and excluded regular fields.
+The projection can’t define a mix of included and excluded regular fields.

 If a projection includes fields that don’t exist in a returned document, then those fields are ignored for that document.